-Modifying the hogfish Fishery Management Unit would not be expected to result in direct social effects.
+Modifying the snapper grouper FMU to specify separate stocks of hogfish would not be expected to result in direct social effects.
 However, there may be some indirect effects on fishermen and associated communities associated with aligning management with the most recent stock assessment, and also with any associated management changes due to designation of the two hogfish stocks.

-Although additional effects would not usually be expected from retaining the current hogfish FMU under Alternative 1 (No Action), this would be inconsistent with the stock assessment.
+Although additional effects would not usually be expected from retaining the FMU under Alternative 1 (No Action), this would be inconsistent with the stock assessment.
 Preferred Alternative 2 would align hogfish management with updated scientific information.
-However, if changes in the quota or other management measures restricted access for fishermen harvesting hogfish in specific areas, there may be some negative social effects due to restricted access to the resource.
+However, if changes in the quota or other management measures restrict access for fishermen, harvesting hogfish in specific areas, there may be some negative social effects.

 Any indirect effects from Sub-alternatives 2a-2c (Preferred) would be similar for all fishermen targeting hogfish, except for fishermen in the Florida Keys.
 Under Sub-alternatives 2a and 2b, management of hogfish in the Florida Keys would be split between the Gulf and South Atlantic Councils' jurisdiction.
-This would pose problems for the Keys fishermen, as some vessels fish in both jurisdictions and may be subject to separate sets of (present and future) fishing regulations.
+This would pose problems for the Florida Keys fishermen, as some vessels fish in both jurisdictions and may be subject to separate sets of (present and future) fishing regulations.
 Under Preferred Sub-alternative 2c, the Florida Keys would be managed exclusively by the South Atlantic Council.
 Thus, some additional benefits would be expected from Preferred Sub-alternative 2c, compared to Sub-alternatives 2a and 2b.

-Alternative 2 (Preferred) would split the current stock of hogfish in the South Atlantic into two: to a GA-NC stock and a FLK/EFL stock separated by a line due west from just south of Cape Sable (Sub-alternative 2c, Preferred).
+Alternative 2 (Preferred) would split the current stock of hogfish in the South Atlantic into two stocks, GA-NC and FLK/EFL, separated by a line due west from just south of Cape Sable (Sub-alternative 2c, Preferred).
 Sub-alternative 2c (Preferred) would have greater administrative effects compared with Sub-alternatives 2b and 2a, since the South Atlantic/Gulf of Mexico Council boundary and the Monroe/Collier County line are already established boundaries.
-Under Sub-alternative 2c (Preferred), the Gulf of Mexico Council would need to remove the portion of hogfish in Monroe County, Florida, from the Reef Fish FMU and give management jurisdiction to the South Atlantic Council.
-Compared to Alternative 1 (No Action), the preferred alternatives would increase the administrative burden for both Councils (South Atlantic and Gulf of Mexico) and for the National Marine Fisheries Service.
-Administrative impacts resulting from the new regulations would include tracking Annual Catch Limits (ACLs) for two stocks instead of one and educating the public and law enforcement personnel on the new boundaries.
-However, according to input received from Florida law enforcement personnel, Sub-alternative 2c (Preferred) would offer benefits over Sub-alternatives 2a and 2b since the proposed boundary " is far enough north of the Keys and far enough South of Naples and Marco Island so that Monroe is not simply shifting the regulatory problem north to Collier County."
+Under Sub-alternative 2c (Preferred), the Gulf Council would need to remove the portion of hogfish in Monroe County, Florida, from the Reef Fish FMU and give management jurisdiction to the South Atlantic Council.
+Compared to Alternative 1 (No Action), the preferred alternatives would increase the administrative burden for both Councils (South Atlantic and Gulf of Mexico) and for the National Marine Fisheries Service (NMFS).
+Administrative impacts resulting from the new regulations would include tracking ACLs for two stocks instead of one and educating the public and law enforcement personnel on the new boundaries.
+However, according to input received from Florida law enforcement personnel, Sub-alternative 2c (Preferred) would offer benefits over Sub-alternatives 2a and 2b since the proposed boundary " is far enough north of the Florida Keys and far enough South of Naples and Marco Island so that Monroe is not simply shifting the regulatory problem north to Collier County."

 Action 2.
-Specify Maximum Sustainable Yield (MSY) for the GA-NC and the FLK/EFL stocks of hogfish
+Specify Maximum Sustainable Yield (MSY) for the Georgia through North Carolina (GA-NC) and the Florida

+Keys/East Florida (FLK/EFL) stocks of hogfish

-MSY is a reference point used by managers to assess fishery performance over the long term.
+The maximum sustainable yield (MSY) is a reference point used by managers to assess fishery performance over the long term.
 Defining MSY for each of the stocks of hogfish under Preferred Alternative 2 would not alter the current harvest or use of the resource.
 Specification of MSY merely establishes a benchmark for resource evaluation on which additional management actions would be based, if necessary.
-MSY in Alternative 1 (No Action) is defined as the yield produced by FMSY where F30%SPR is used as a proxy for FMSY and represents the overfishing level defined in Amendment 11 (SAFMC 1998b) for a combined hogfish stock.
-MSY is not defined for the GA-NC stock or the FLK/EFL stock.
+MSY in Alternative 1 (No Action) is defined as the yield produced by FMSY where F30%SPR is used as a proxy for FMSY and represents the overfishing level defined in Amendment 11to the Snapper Grouper FMP (SAFMC 1998b)